flutter/website/src/content/packages-and-plugins/swift-package-manager/for-plugin-authors.md

    version.
    :::

-5. Ensure the dependency is added to the `RunnerTests` Target and click the **Add Package** button.
+5. Ensure the dependency is added to the `RunnerTests` Target.

    {% render docs/captioned-image.liquid,
    image:"development/packages-and-plugins/swift-package-manager/choose-package-products-test.png",
    caption:"Ensure the dependency is added to the `RunnerTests` target" %}

+6. Click the **Add Package** button.

-6. If you've explicitly set your plugin's library type to `.dynamic` in its `Package.swift` file
+7. If you've explicitly set your plugin's library type to `.dynamic` in its `Package.swift` file
    ([not recommended by Apple][library type recommendations]), you'll also need to add it as a dependency to the `RunnerTests` target.